gretkierewicz/dissertation/README.md

 - Utils / Exchanged conv_pk_to_str function for SlugRelatedField
 - FIX / Employee Renderer - after using SlugRelatedField update
 - Employee csv_upload_files action rewritten
+- Creating new utility - read_csv_files, and using it with Employees, Degrees and Positions ViewSets

 ### To be done: